What was Queen Elizabeth II like as a mother?

 In 2018, Princess Beatrice told of how her grandmother “goes out into the community with a genuine curiosity as to how she can be a force for good in the world”.

-Though duty evidently comes first, there’s also an enduring sense of fun that she shares with those close to her.
-Many royal sources recount how the Queen is an excellent mimic, and particularly fond of impersonating former prime ministers and US presidents she has known through the years (some favourite impressions are reported to be René from TV show ’Allo ’Allo! and Labour politician Tony Benn).
+Though duty evidently came first, there was also an enduring sense of fun that she shared with those close to her.
+Many royal sources have recounted how the Queen was an excellent mimic, and particularly fond of impersonating former prime ministers and US presidents she had known through the years (some favourite impressions were reported to be René from TV show ’Allo ’Allo! and Labour politician Tony Benn).
 One royal aide, Angela Kelly, shared how the Queen has “a wicked [mischievous] of humour”.

-At Christmas, even as her descendants start their own families, the Queen remains at the centre of the royals’ festive celebrations, bringing together the whole family at her Sandringham residence.
-At 6pm sharp, the tradition is for adults to exchange cheap joke gifts and Prince Harry can clearly get away with a little extra cheekiness towards his grandmother.
+At Christmas, even as her descendants started their own families, the Queen remained at the centre of the royals’ festive celebrations, bringing together the whole family at her Sandringham residence.
+At 6pm sharp, the tradition was for adults to exchange cheap joke gifts and Prince Harry could clearly get away with a little extra cheekiness towards his grandmother.
 On one such occasion he gave the Queen a showercap with the slogan: ‘Ain’t life a bitch’.

 Elizabeth II’s ancestor Queen Victoria was notoriously meddlesome in the marriages of her grandchildren – as ‘Grandmama Queen’ she felt uniquely placed to orchestrate the marriages of her 42 grandchildren, manoeuvring them into seats of European power.

-The current Queen does hold the power to exercise control over her descendants’ marriages—though not all; the 2013 Succession to the Crown Act means only the first six royals in line to the throne require the monarch’s permission to validate their marriages.
+The Queen did hold the power to exercise control over her descendants’ marriages – though not all; since 2013, the Succession to the Crown Act has meant that only the first six royals in line to the throne require the monarch’s permission to validate their marriages.
 So in 2018, Princess Eugenie could marry without the Queen’s consent (though it’s unlikely that she wasn’t consulted), whereas Prince Harry still had to obtain the monarch’s permission.
 This the Queen duly bestowed, writing in her official capacity: “My lords, I declare My Consent to a Contract of Matrimony between My Most Dearly Beloved Grandson Prince Henry Charles Albert David of Wales and Rachel Meghan Markle.”

 Long to reign over us

-More than seven decades after starting her own family, it’s clear that the Queen has imbued her dynasty with her own strong sense of duty and service.
-She remains the figurehead of the family, an inspiring example by which to measure their own public activities.
+More than seven decades after starting her own family, it’s clear that the late Queen imbued her dynasty with her own strong sense of duty and service.
+She served as the figurehead of the family, an inspiring example by which to measure their own public activities.

-Despite the familiarity, the Queen is still able to keep her family on their toes.
+Despite the familiarity, it's also clear that the Queen was still able to keep her family on their toes.
 In 2018, Prince Harry gave the following advice to a group of visitors to Buckingham Palace: “If you suddenly bump into her in the hallway, don’t panic.
 I know you will.
 We all do.”